1980 Houston Astros season: Performance overview

 The wait was over: during their 19th season in 1980 the Astros qualified for the first-ever playoff tournament in franchise history.
 Presaged by their greatest run to date the season prior in 1979, they mounted a then-franchise record 89 wins hallmarked by remarkable achievement by their pitching both collectively and individually, just falling short with a second-place finish.
 During the 1980 season, though the Astros had spent more days in first place than ever, they never led by more than 3 1/2 games as the Los Angeles Dodgers continually matched the Astros win-for-win with the two clubs swapping and maintaining first and second place at various junctures throughout the season.

 With their 93rd regular-season victory, the Astros established yet another then-club record for wins, having just superseded that achievement the season prior.
 This record held for just six seasons, until another playoff charge in 1986.

+As a team, the Astros golfed 67 triples, usurping the club record of 60 set in 1977.
+(Note: The 1984 edition later tied this record.)
+This Astros team also formerly held the stolen base record with 194, having surpassed the record of 190 set just the year before, until 1988.

 After going 21–11 in 1979, Joe Niekro followed up with a 20–12 record to became the first Houston Astro to produce back-to-back 20 game-winning seasons.
 Niekro augmented his performance at the plate by batting .275 (22-for-80), with 5 doubles, 10 RBI, 4 bases on balls and 18 sacrifice hits, the latter of which ranked second in the league.

+Nolan Ryan led the major leagues in walks (98) to extend his major-league record to a seventh season, and for the first time as a National Leaguer.
+As a member of the California Angels, Ryan had already broken the American League record with six, from 1972–1974, and 1976–1978.

+Reliever Dave Smith established a then-Astros' rookie record by converting 10 saves, surpassing six each by Jim Crawford (1968) and Steve Shea (1973).
+(Note: Record was broken by Bill Dawley, who converted 14 saves in 1983.)

 Left fielder José Cruz was recognized with the Houston Astros' team Most Valuable Player Award (MVP), the second time receiving this honor since his performance during the 1977 campaign.
 Cruz became the second repeat winner, joining Rusty Staub in 1966 and 1967.